-GSC Chair (Dr. Ed Theriot, etheriot@austin.utexas.edu)

-The GSC Chair is a faculty member who oversees the PB GSC and oversees all GSC meetings.
-The chair also implements GSC policy regarding curriculum, and serves as a liaison to the Graduate School and the College of Natural Sciences.
+GSC Chair (Dr. Ed Theriot, etheriot@austin.utexas.edu) -- The GSC Chair is a faculty member who oversees the PB GSC and oversees all GSC meetings.
+The chair also implements GSC policy regarding curriculum, and serves as a liaison to the IB Associate Chair for IB Graduate Programs, the Graduate School and the College of Natural Sciences.

-Graduate Advisor (Dr. Enamul Huq, huq@austin.utexas.edu)

-The Graduate Advisor is a faculty member of the PB GSC who advises graduate students and monitors their progress towards degree.
-The advisor also serves as a liaison to the Graduate School and the College of Natural Sciences.
+Graduate Advisor (Dr. Enamul Huq, huq@austin.utexas.edu) -- The Graduate Advisor is a faculty member of the PB GSC who advises graduate students and monitors their progress towards degree.
+The advisor also serves as a liaison to the IB Associate Chair for IB Graduate Programs, the Graduate School and the College of Natural Sciences.

-Graduate Program Administrator (Michele Davis, michele.davis@austin.utexas.edu)

-The Graduate Coordinator keeps track of and processes funding sources, student records, and ensures forms and procedures are processed in a correct and timely manner.
-Questions concerning procedures should be addressed to the Graduate Coordinator, who will consult with the Graduate Advisor, College of Natural Sciences, or the Graduate School, as necessary.
+Graduate Program Administrator (Ms. Tamra Rogers, tamrabrogers@utexas.edu) -- The Graduate Program Administrator keeps track of and processes funding sources, student records, and ensures forms and procedures are processed in a correct and timely manner.
+Questions concerning procedures should be addressed to the Graduate Coordinator, who will consult with the IB Associate Chair, the PB GSC Chair, the PB

+Graduate Advisor, College of Natural Sciences, or the Graduate School, as necessary.
-Admissions Chair (Dr. Hong Qiao, hqiao@austin.utexas.edu)

-The Admissions Chair oversees the process of recruiting, evaluating, and admitting applicants to the PB graduate program.
+Graduate Admissions Chair (Dr. Hong Qiao, hqiao@austin.utexas.edu) -- The Admissions Chair oversees the process of recruiting, evaluating, and admitting applicants to the PB graduate program.

-GSC Faculty Members

-Faculty members on the PB Graduate Studies Committee can mentor PB graduate students, advise and vote on PB GSC policies, serve on the PB GSC sub-committees and dissertation committees.
-Our current list of PB GSC members can be found on our website at https://integrativebio.utexas.edu/component/cobalt/items/1-directory?ltemid=1453
+GSC Faculty Members -- Faculty members on the PB Graduate Studies Committee can mentor PB graduate students, advise and vote on PB GSC policies, serve on the PB GSC sub-committees and dissertation committees.
+Our current list of PB GSC members can be found on our website at https://integrativebio.utexas.edu/component/cobalt/items/1- directory?Itemid=1453

-Assistant Director for IB (Theresa Kelly, theresa.kelly@austin.utexas.edu)

-Assists the Department Chair and is the office manager for Integrative Biology.
+Assistant Director for IB (Theresa Kelly, theresa.kelly@austin.utexas.edu) --Assists the Department Chair and is the office manager for Integrative Biology.
 If you need a signature from the IB Department Chair, you should contact the Assistant Director.